top of page

 • How does this compare to what’s already on shelves?

-• Can I pitch this in two sentences?
+• Can I pitch this in 1-2 sentences?

 Sometimes, I’ll read a manuscript that’s beautiful but... not sellable.
-It might be in a saturated niche, hard to categorize, or lacking a clear hook that will grab an editor’s (and eventually a reader’s) attention.
+(Or rather, I don't know how to sell it) It might be in a saturated niche, hard to categorize, or lacking a clear hook that will grab an editor’s (and eventually a reader’s) attention.

 2. Your Query Letter Needs Love